 Other familiar pieces included her Stuart Weitzman 'Muse' clutch, Rupert Sanderson 'Malory' pumps, and Cornelia James 'Beatrice' gloves.

 Kate also wore her G. Collins & Sons tanzanite & diamond earrings and necklace.

 She topped off the look with a new chapeau by Lock & Co.
 Hatters.

-She donned the milliner's 'Breakfast at Tiffany's' hat (£325) crafted from 100% rabbit fur felt.
+The Duchess donned the milliner's 'Tiffany' hat (£325) crafted from 100% rabbit fur felt.
 The iconic style has a lipped drop-brim and wide Petersham band.